Wanna go on a road trip?

 Arriving in North Carolina, and driving into Asheville both she and I commented on how much it did feel at that point like we were driving into Portland, a parallel that has been drawn before, by friends who’ve lived in both states.

 We found our Airbnb, got showered and changed (I am constantly amazed at how gross you can get simply from driving all day) and met up with our hosts, Torii and Eric, two of the COOLEST people you’ll ever meet.
-We leashed up Harlow, thier pup, and walked up to their local bar and kicked back for a couple of beers in the soft evening air.
+We leashed up Harlow, thier pup, and walked up to their local bar, The Brew Pump, and kicked back for a couple of beers in the soft evening air.

 Torii and Eric had plans that night, so Alicia, Harlow, and I walked along thier high street, enjoying stretching our legs and the evening itself until stopping at Zia Taqueria for a late meal, again, sitting outside and enjoying the fresh evening air before heading back to the house.